• Skip to main content

 Don’t worry about what other people think, and be willing to make changes

-When people learn that I am training for a marathon, or any race, they often ask questions about my training and how much I am running and stuff like that.
+When people learn that I am training for a marathon, or any race, they often ask questions about my training and how much I am running.
 There are a few coworkers who every day would ask how many miles I ran that morning.
 I may even talk about having a 20 miler coming up that weekend, and then they ask about how it went the following Monday.
 It’s great to have that kind of support, but there is also a feeling of letting people down if I don’t do what I say I’m going to do.
 This can even be said for blogging.
 We don’t want to let our blog friends/readers down if we don’t do the workout we planned.

-This may mean that I will be more vague about my training and plans (both in real life and on the blog)…which will also be due to not having a definite plan anyway!
+This may mean that I will be more vague about my training and plans (both in real life and on the blog).
+Which will also be due to not having a definite plan anyway!
 It will also mean being willing to change race plans if necessary.
 Flexibility is not my strong suit, but it is a key piece to this puzzle.

 Be willing to give up miles for some other stuff

 Now that I no longer have a gym membership, my cross-training options will be extremely limited.
 However, I don’t think I benefited all that much from biking or using the elliptical.
 I think if I opt for an extra rest day if I need it, or use that time to strength train or do yoga, I will be even better off.
 Those things will be important in staying healthy.
-If my body is telling me is needs some downward dog time, then that will be more beneficial than doing a few extra miles.
+If my body is telling me it needs some downward dog time, then that will be more beneficial than doing a few extra miles.

 I’m not sure if I mentioned this yet, but Rob is already signed up for the Williams Route 66 Marathon in Tulsa on November 22nd.
 We are planning to coordinate it with a trip to see his sister’s family in Arkansas.
 So the question for me is, will I do the half or the full (or neither)?
 Well, as of right now I am going to give myself some more time to decide about that.
 I hope to decide by early August so I will have enough time to train.

 Prior to that, I have 2 other races already on the calendar: The Dreaded Druid Hills 10k at the end of August and the Charles St 12 at the beginning of September.
-Again, I don’t think I necessarily need to “train” for these races but continue with what I am doing and build up my long run so I can comfortably complete 12 miles.
+Again, I don’t think I necessarily need to “train” for these races.
+I’ll continue with what I am doing and build up my long run so I can comfortably complete 12 miles.
 (There may also be another 5k next weekend but we are still deciding if we are up for suffering through the heat like last time.)

 Have you found yourself making the same mistakes over and over?

-1. meredith@ Cookie ChRUNicles says
+meredith@ Cookie ChRUNicles says

 I wish I could figure out when my next race is!
 I am still sitting here trying to do so and then a part of me says whatever, just keep running and if you run a race, you run a race — as if it’s maybe not that important for me to run one.
 I don’t know.
 Ugh!

-• [email protected] says
+[email protected] says

 I’m sure when the time is right you will know!
 No need to force yourself to do a a race if your not 100% into it.

-2. Michele @ paleorunningmomma says
+Michele @ paleorunningmomma says

 I’m guilty of making the same mistakes at least twice, so this stuff really is good to think about and something I’ve been avoiding a little while thinking about NYC training.
 I don’t want to feel like I must stick to an exact plan to run well, and I want to avoid significant pain toward the end of the training cycle like I had with my knee for philly.
 Even though it worked out, it wasn’t a great way to go into that race at all!
 Less miles and smarter training might be the answer, also being more flexible!
 We’ll see 🙂

-• [email protected] says
+[email protected] says

 I remember having similar thoughts going into Philly training, but I think I have learned even more since then.
 I guess we are constantly learning about what works best for us and our training!

-3. Judy @ Chocolaterunsjudy says
+Judy @ Chocolaterunsjudy says

 Very interesting!
 My right piriformis is the one that tends to hurt & my right knee is the one that tends to hurt, also.
 Forme, so far, when the piriformis starts hurting (like last week), I take it as a sign that I’ve either pushed my pace too fast & ramped up my mileage too much.